 | Reliability | High (structured data) | Variable (vulnerable to UI changes) |

-| Applicable Range | Limited to API-public systems | All GUI apps and websites |
+| Applicable Range | Limited to systems with public APIs | All GUI apps & Websites |

 | Speed | Fast | Equivalent to human operation speed (slow) |